PAKILA0/MinecraftServerNodeWarpper/README.md

 Run app.js

-The Minecraft Server will run automatically after Node.js Start and recover if crash.
+The Minecraft Server will run automatically after program start and recover if crash.